A journey of discovery and delight

 Freechoice:

-A range of Scenic Freechoice activities are on offer to choose from:
+Choose from a range of Scenic Freechoice activities on offer this morning:

-Budapest in Depth: Explore this magical city by coach.
-Visit both Buda and Pest, the two districts that are separated by the Danube that make up the city.
-Starting on the Buda side see the Várkert Bazár before crossing the Margaret Bridge to the Pest side where you will see Széchenyi square and Elizabeth square.
+Budapest in depth: Explore this magical city by coach.
+Starting in Buda, see the Várkert Bazár before crossing the Margaret Bridge to the Pest side to see Széchenyi Square and Elizabeth Square.
 End your tour with a mesmerising piano recital at the Institute for the Blind.

-Your five-star Space-Ship doesn’t depart Budapest until later this evening, allowing you to explore Budapest on your own.
-Pack your swimsuit and make your way to one of Budapest’s thermal baths for a relaxing soak in the therapeutic waters, or perhaps set out to explore the Central Market Hall – the largest market in the city, built in neo-gothic style for a combination of shopping and sightseeing.
-Or check out the Jewish Quarter’s famous ruin bars, which are housed in old and abandoned buildings that were left in decay after WWII.
+Your 5-star Space-Ship will depart Budapest later this afternoon, allowing you some free time to explore the city on your own.
+Pack your swimsuit and make your way to one of Budapest’s thermal baths for a relaxing soak in the therapeutic waters or perhaps explore the Central Market Hall.

-Spend the morning on board your luxurious Scenic Space-Ship.
-Wake up to a rolling tapestry of river life along the Danube as we sail towards the Slovakian capital, Bratislava.
+Wake up to a rolling tapestry of river life along the Danube as we cruise towards the Slovakian border.
+Perhaps ask your butler to bring coffee this morning to enjoy in your Scenic Sun Lounge.

 Slovakia’s capital since independence in 1993, Bratislava is a modern multicultural metropolis with an intriguing history.
-Its Old Town is glorious in medieval and Gothic architecture and its well-preserved hilltop castle, which has history dating back to the 9th century, still dominates the town.
+Its Old Town is glorious with Medieval and Gothic architecture.
+Its well-preserved hilltop castle, which dates back to the ninth century, still dominates the town.
 These charming historic sites contrast with its brutalist socialist architecture, which is evident around the city.

 Freechoice:

-Walking tour of Bratislava: Explore Bratislava with a knowledgeable local guide to see all the highlights of the city such as the Hlavné Námestie, the main square and the Old Town Hall while learning about the history of the city including what everyday life was like under the Iron Curtain era, the political boundary that divided Europe after WWII.
+Walking tour of Bratislava: Join a knowledgeable local guide to see the highlights of the city, including the Hlavné Námestie (main square) and the Old Town Hall while discovering about the history of the city.
+You’ll also learn what everyday life was like behind the Iron Curtain and taste some local delicacies.

-This rest of the day is at leisure to wander the city of Bratislava on your own.
-Or return to your Scenic Space-Ship and relax in the Panorama Lounge and Bar where you can sip on regional beer and wine while enjoying views of Bratislava before we set sail later tonight.
+The rest of the day is at leisure to wander the city of Bratislava on your own.
+Alternatively, stay on board your Scenic Space-Ship and relax in the Panorama Lounge and Bar where you can sip on regional beer and wine while enjoying views of the city before we depart later tonight.

-We arrive early in Vienna this morning.
-Also known as the City of Music, Austria’s imperial capital fostered the musical geniuses Mozart and Beethoven, among others.
-The city oozes charm with magnificent Baroque buildings, ample green spaces from parks to vineyards, a vibrant coffee-house culture and masterpiece-filled galleries and museums.
+Welcome to Vienna, the capital of Austria and a centre of art, music and culture.
+The city fostered the musical geniuses Mozart and Beethoven, and oozes charm with magnificent Baroque buildings, ample green spaces, a vibrant coffee-house scene, and masterpiece-filled galleries and museums.

 Freechoice:

-Cycle to Klosterneuburg Monastery: This cycling tour will take you to one of the hidden architectural gems sitting a few kilometres away from Vienna, the Klosterneuburg Monastery.
-This monastery, with more than 900 years of history is surrounded by vineyards and flourishing nature.
+Cycle to Klosterneuburg Monastery: Cycle to a hidden architectural gem just a few kilometres away from Vienna, the Klosterneuburg Monastery.
+With more than 900 years of history, the monastery is surrounded by vineyards and flourishing nature.

 Belvedere Museum: Visit one of Europe’s most stunning Baroque landmarks and explore the greatest collection of Austrian art dating from the Middle Ages to the present day, complemented by the work of international artists such as Claude Monet, Vincent van Gogh, and Max Beckmann.